GaurangTandon/rust-rpc-graph-mst/README.md

 Now you should be able to run `cargo run rust-rpc`.
 There are no warnings at this step, it's my own source code.
     - this will download the necessary packages from the internet before compilation

+The build will take some time (roughly 2mins)